blue-luke/ckad-exercises/e.observability.md

 ### Create a busybox pod that runs 'i=0; while true; do echo "$i: $(date)"; i=$((i+1)); sleep 1; done'.
 Check its logs

+26.yaml
+Use:
+command:
+- /bin/sh
+- -c
+- 'your stuff here'
+YOu can also do it in one line

 <details><summary>show</summary>
 <p>